BigSpaces/pokelixir/README.md

 ### Features

 Get your daily API dopamine hit by retrieving basic information about a pokemon.
 Pass your preferred pokemon's name to the function `Pokelixir.get_by_name/1`.
-The data is stored in a ´%Pokelixir{}´ struct.
+The data is stored in a `%Pokelixir{}` struct.

 Alternatively, you may populate your local cache with all of the pokemons available through the API.
-Use ´Pokelixir.all()´.
+Use `Pokelixir.all()`.
 Delight in knowing that it is all happening under the careful supervision of a... supervisor.

 Only a selected number of fields are parsed for each pokemon.